 [Motion #10, [1] and [19-20]]

-An UHR STA that uses the power save mode to transition from lower capability (LC) mode to higher capability (HC) mode, advertises the amount of padding it needs in a received initial control frame.
+A UHR STA that uses the power save mode to transition from lower capability (LC) mode to higher capability (HC) mode, advertises the amount of padding it needs in a received initial control frame.

 Padding values range between 0 and a maximum value that is TBD with a TBD resolution.